butchbutchart/PRA-Quickstart/README.md

 - Customizing Group Policy permissions
 - Adding more complex IP range configurations

-### Integration with Other Scripts
-This script can be integrated with:
-- User provisioning scripts
-- Jump Item creation scripts
-- Monitoring and reporting scripts
-- Backup and restore procedures

-## Support and Maintenance

 - **Tracking File**: `bt-created-objects.json` stores all created object IDs
 - **Logging**: All operations are logged with success/failure status
 - **Rollback**: Use the `-Cleanup` parameter for complete removal
 - **Updates**: Modify the config file and re-run for environment changes

-For additional help, consult the BeyondTrust API documentation or contact your BeyondTrust administrator.